What can DNA testing tell you about your ethnic origins? How can it be used to piece together your family history?

 This lecture will explain general concepts that pertain to Hispanic genealogy, discuss Hispanic immigration to and migration within the U.S., explain researching the homeland, recommend key must-have reference tools for anyone doing Hispanic research.

 This introductory lecture covers key U.S. records and strategies for identifying when and where your Mexican ancestors immigrated, and for identifying their hometown in Mexico.
-It will also provide an overview of the main Mexican record types available online for tracing those family lines further back in Mexico.

 Cloud computing refers to on-demand applications, data, and services hosted and shared over the internet.
 This introductory presentation discusses the general concepts behind cloud computing, and why it matters to genealogy.